rapka/polemics-md/openai-board-ea.md

 [^1] It also owns a [15th century English manor](https://www.wythamabbey.org/workshops) for some reason.

 [^2] Prior to this change, the most recent [Form 990 tax return from 2021](https://assets.ctfassets.net/es8pp29e1wp8/719m3SIVrQSzDcUxrzo7dS/af10eed02339549672126b0e87f2776d/Final_-_2021_Form_990_signed_-_CEA.pdf) for  CEA shows that it was the business name for Effective Ventures USA.
-As a result, Tasha McCauley is listed as a board member who worked 40 hours per week for the American side of Effective Ventures despite her designation as a trustee of EVF UK/CEA International.
+As a result, Tasha McCauley was listed as a board member who worked 40 hours per week for the American side of Effective Ventures despite her designation as a trustee of EVF UK/CEA International.

 ![2021 American tax records for the Centre for Effective Altruism](images/openai-board-ea/cea-board-990.png)

-[^3] Nick Beckstead and William MacAskill resigned from their board positions in [August](https://forum.effectivealtruism.org/posts/Defu3jkejb7pmLjeN/nick-beckstead-is-leaving-the-effective-ventures-boards) and [September](https://forum.effectivealtruism.org/posts/mArisdpuQiFtTNWw3/will-macaskill-has-stepped-down-as-trustee-of-ev-uk#fn-aPdFhg8fBWsqJTHMB-2) respectively for reasons related to their [ties to FTX and Sam Bankman-Fried](https://time.com/6262810/sam-bankman-fried-effective-altruism-alameda-ftx/).
+[^3] Nick Beckstead and William MacAskill resigned from their board positions in [August](https://forum.effectivealtruism.org/posts/Defu3jkejb7pmLjeN/nick-beckstead-is-leaving-the-effective-ventures-boards) and [September](https://forum.effectivealtruism.org/posts/mArisdpuQiFtTNWw3/will-macaskill-has-stepped-down-as-trustee-of-ev-uk#fn-aPdFhg8fBWsqJTHMB-2) 2023 respectively for reasons related to their [ties to FTX and Sam Bankman-Fried](https://time.com/6262810/sam-bankman-fried-effective-altruism-alameda-ftx/).